-- This is symmetrically drawn oval which is intersected by a centerline.
+- This is a symmetrical oval, which is intersected by a centerline.

-- When you begin to draw an outline of the remember to illustrate it with a continuous line which is lightly rendered.
+- When you begin to draw an outline, remember to illustrate it with a continuous line that is lightly rendered.

-We have touched upon how significant the basic dimensions of the head and face are if you achieve success with your portraits.
+We have touched upon how significant the basic dimensions of the head and face area if you achieve success with your portraits.

 - The first drafting line you will need to draw is the primary centerline.

-- Once the centerline has been drawn the rest of the feature on the face can be positioned and located.
+- How to draw a basic face.
+Once the centerline has been drawn, the rest of the features on the face can be positioned and located.

-- Halfway down your centerline mark a point where the eye level can be drawn, again remember to draw this with a faint line at this stage in case you make a mistake when drawing it.
+- Halfway down your centerline, mark a point where the eye level can be drawn.
+Again remember to draw this with a faint line at this stage if you make a mistake when drawing it.

 - Subdivide the line into 5 equal sections, with the middle two parts being the points where the eyes will be drawn.